Chart Color Schemes

 Aranda features high concentrations of group households and family households, with a higher-than-average median household size

-Family households comprise 78.7% of all households, including 39.6% couples with children, 30.2% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 21.3%, with lone person households at 16.3% and group households comprising 4.9%.
+Family households account for 78.7% of all households, including 39.6% couples with children, 30.2% couples without children, and 8.2% single parent families.
+Non-family households constitute the remaining 21.3%, with lone person households at 16.3% and group households comprising 4.9% of the total.
 The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households